dkundel/pkg-install/README.md

 At the current moment `yarn` has no equivalent flags for `--save-bundle` or `--no-save`.
 These will be ignored when `yarn` has been detected as package manager.

+The flags that were ignored in the run are returned as the `ignoredFlags` property.

 ### 2. Different behavior of modifying `package.json`

 This library uses `npm` and `yarn` under the hood and currently `npm install` and `yarn add` have different behaviors when passing versions to the package names